Undack/ir2mqtt/README.md

 3. Open the device’s local web page — either via its IP/hostname or Home Assistant’s esphome device list.

 <img src="images/Screenshot 2025-10-23 102834.png" alt="The TX finder UI" width="600"/>
-*Figure 8: The TX finder UI*

 4. Grab a phone camera or similar (IR LEDs are invisible to the naked eye).
 5. Press each button on the web page (or in Home Assistant) one by one, Watch through your camera — when you see the LEDs come on, you’ve found your TX pin.

 <img src="images/Blinky.jpg" alt="The IR blaster with LEDs lit" width="600"/>
-*Figure 9: The Device usually has 4 high brightness IR LEDs under the cover*

 6. Note the pin name (e.g. P7, P6, P26).
 7. Copy that pin into the remote_transmitter section of your main v12.yaml, under the field named pin (no quotes are needed here).